vinitshahdeo/ParkingLot/README.md

     - `Sorry, parking lot is full` : When parking lot has reached its maximum capacity.

 - `leaveCar(input)` : Removes car in given slot in parking lot.
+It throws following errors:

-It throws an error `Sorry, parking lot is empty` if parking lot is empty.
+  - `Sorry, parking lot is empty` if parking lot is empty.

+  - `Slot number is not found` when slot number is absent.

 - `leaveCarByCarNumber (input)` : Makes the slot free for car of given registration number.